HCL-HUBL/SAMI/README.md

 ### nosplice-left, nosplice-right (nosplice)

 These events corresponds to potential **intron retentions**, i.e. the sequencing reads continue in the intron past the splicing site.
-Their computation differ significantly from other events : they are quantified measuring sequencing depth at +3 or -3 bp of each annotated splicing site involved in at least one observed event.
-Consequently a "perfect" intron retention with a PSI of 100% may be missed.
+Their computation differ significantly from other events : they are quantified measuring sequencing depth at +3 or -3 bp of each splicing site described in the annotation.

 DNA contamination of a RNA-seq library may lead to over-estimate intron retentions computed with this strategy, consider these events with caution.

 When setting the `--classes` argument, "nosplice" can be used to refer to both "nosplice-left" and "nosplice-right".

+### trivial-left, trivial-right (trivial)

+Very similar to `nosplice` events described above, they correspond to reads passing through a *de novo* splicing site discovered in the analyzed dataset.
+They are typically used as alternatives to compute PSI values but are not pertinent as aberration candidates, as they usually correspond to reads mapping unspliced on known exons or introns.

+When setting the `--classes` argument, "trivial" can be used to refer to both "trivial-left" and "trivial-right".

 ### unknown

 Events are considered "unknown" if neither of the two involved splicing sites are described in the annotation.
 Such events are usually **alignment artefacts** but might be part of a **complex splicing event**.
-Notice they have to pass the extra `--min_reads_unknown` filter to be reported in the "All junctions" and "Candidates" files.
+Notice they have to pass the extra `--min_reads_unknown` filter to be reported in the "All.tsv" and "Candidates.tsv" files.